-The Evaluation Plan should be specific to the IRG proposal's goals and milestones and describe how progress will be iteratively improved and evaluated.
-For example, describe criteria, metrics, and methods for assessing progress and outcomes, appropriate to the proposal.
-Evaluation may employ any of a variety of systematic methods: qualitative and/or quantitative methods, public participation in data collection, periodic and/or longitudinal analyses, experiments, or other approaches required to iteratively improve and successfully evaluate the project.
-Proposals should anticipate providing Institutional Review Boards (IRB)/Institutional Animal Care and Use Committees (IACUC) approvals as appropriate prior to award.
+Evaluation using mixed methods is encouraged and may employ any of a variety of systematic methodologies and criteria such as: qualitative and/or quantitative methods, public participation in data collection, periodic and/or longitudinal analyses, experiments, or other approaches required to iteratively improve and successfully evaluate the project.

-5. Scope and Scale
+5. Scalability, Transferability and Sustainability